pageboard/pagecut/README.md

 - action(coed, action): called upon each action
   if it returns true, the action is not applied to the editor view.
   This gives a way to override underlying editor onAction event.
+- change(coed, block): called when a block has changed
+  the ancestor block, if any, in which the current action is applied.

 `Coed.defaults` stores some useful default values:
 - spec: a default, mutable, schema spec